-You can determine if you have a C wire by doing the following:
+You can ascertain if you have a C wire by doing the following:

-- Cut power to the thermostat at the breaker.
+- Switch off power to the thermostat at the breaker.

-- Take off the thermostat and check the wiring.
+- Take off the thermostat and look at the wiring.

 Do Nest or ecobee Need a C Wire?

-Rely on Air Commander's Heating & Air Conditioning Co. for Your Smart Thermostat Installation Needs
+Trust Air Commander's Heating & Air Conditioning Co. for Your Smart Thermostat Installation Needs

 At Air Commander's Heating & Air Conditioning Co., we’re always looking for methods to keep you comfier while keeping energy costs reasonable.
 If you want to learn more about upgrading to a smart thermostat without a C wire, contact us at 863-216-2923.
 We can help you select the right model for your home and even add new wiring if required.